 Lastly, you should treat your support philosophy as a dialogue, not a decree.

 Employee engagement is at an all-time low, with Gallup reporting that only 36% of U.S. employees are actively engaged with their work.
-Yet, when employees share common goals and values, they’re 51x more likely to be ‘fully engaged’ at work.
+Yet, employees who share common goals and values are 51x more likely to be ‘fully engaged’ at work.

 |Support||Live your support philosophy through every customer call or chat, creating customer self-service content and support strategies.||Customer Satisfaction (CSAT)|